-"I wish you and yours a wonderful Christmas and I hope you are able to give Hospice a gift that will help them in the New Year."
+"I hope you are able to give Hospice a gift that will help them this New Year."

-Help us continue to care for our Little Stars like Myah this Christmas by dedicating a star in our virtual starry sky and making a donation
+Help us continue to care for our Little Stars like Myah by dedicating a star in our virtual starry sky and making a donation